Valley National Bank (VLY)

 Valley National Bank Trailing 12-Month Efficiency Ratio

-In Q3, Valley National Bank’s efficiency ratio was 53.4%, beating analysts’ expectations by 180.6 basis points (100 basis points = 1 percentage point).
-This result was 2.8 percentage points better than the same quarter last year.
+In Q4, Valley National Bank’s efficiency ratio was 53.5%, falling short of analysts’ expectations by 31.6 basis points (100 basis points = 1 percentage point).

 7. Earnings Per Share

-Sadly for Valley National Bank, its EPS declined by 2.5% annually over the last five years while its revenue grew by 9.5%.
+Valley National Bank’s flat EPS over the last five years was below its 9.2% annualized revenue growth.
 However, its efficiency ratio actually improved during this time, telling us that non-fundamental factors such as taxes affected its ultimate earnings.

 Valley National Bank Trailing 12-Month EPS (Non-GAAP)